All-Ireland Senior Hurling Championship: Leinster Championship (six teams)

 Group stage (15 matches): Each team plays each other once.
-The 1st and 2nd placed teams advance to the Leinster final and the 3rd placed team advances to the all-Ireland preliminary quarter-finals.
+The 1st and 2nd placed teams advance to the Leinster final and the 3rd placed team advances to the all-Ireland quarter-finals.
 All other teams are eliminated from the championship and the bottom placed team may face relegation to next years Joe McDonagh Cup.

 Final (1 match): The top 2 teams in the group stage contest this game.
 The Leinster champions advance to the All-Ireland semi-finals and the Leinster runners-up advance to the All-Ireland quarter-finals.

 Munster Championship (five teams)

 Group stage (10 matches): Each team plays each other once.
-The 1st and 2nd placed teams advance to the Munster final and the 3rd placed team advances to the all-Ireland preliminary quarter-finals.
+The 1st and 2nd placed teams advance to the Munster final and the 3rd placed team advances to the all-Ireland quarter-finals.
 All other teams are eliminated from the championship and the bottom placed team may face relegation to next years Joe McDonagh Cup.

 Final (1 match): The top 2 teams in the group stage contest this game.
 The Munster champions advance to the All-Ireland semi-finals and the Munster runners-up advance to the All-Ireland quarter-finals.

-Joe McDonagh Cup (six teams)

-Group stage (15 matches): Each team plays each other once.
-The 1st and 2nd placed teams advance to the Joe McDonagh Cup final.
-All other teams are eliminated from the championship and the bottom placed team are relegated to next years Christy Ring Cup.
-If the top team is from Munster, effectively Kerry, they may play a promotion/relegation playoff to enter the following season's Munster Championship.
-If any other team wins the Joe McDonagh, it is promoted to the Leinster Championship (even if from Ulster or Connacht), and the last placed team in the Leinster Championship is relegated.

-Final (1 match): The top 2 teams in the group stage contest this game.
-The Joe McDonagh Cup champions and runners-up advance to the All-Ireland preliminary quarter-finals.

 All-Ireland Championship

-Preliminary quarter-finals (2 matches): The 3rd placed teams from the Leinster and Munster championships play the Joe McDonagh Cup champions and runners-up.
-Two teams are eliminated at this stage while the winners advance to the quarter-finals.

-Quarter-finals (2 matches): The winners of the preliminary quarter-finals join the Leinster and Munster runners-up to make up the quarter-final pairings.
-Teams who may have already met in the provincial championships are kept apart in separate quarter-finals.
+Quarter-finals (2 matches): The Munster runners-up will play the third-placed team in Leinster and the Leinster runners-up will play the third-placed team in Munster.
 Two teams are eliminated at this stage while the winners advance to the semi-finals.

 Semi-finals (2 matches): The winners of the quarter-finals join the Leinster and Munster champions to make up the semi-final pairings.
 Teams who may have already met in the provincial championships are kept apart in separate semi-finals where possible.
 Two teams are eliminated at this stage while the winners advance to the final.

 Final (1 match): The two winners of the semi-finals contest this game.